citrus/spree_drop_shipping/README.md

 This will generate a fresh rails app in test/dummy, install spree & spree_drop_shipping, then migrate the test database.
 Sweet.

+Note: Currently you must hit enter `n` to reject overwriting conflicts, and simply hit `enter` when prompted for email and password.

 ### Spork + Cucumber